Patos (municipality): Bus

-There are buses in the city to take you to other places around Albania.
+There are buses in the city to take people places around Albania.

 Train

-There is no railway going for Patos the nearest train station is Fier and Ballsh.
+There is no railway going through Patos, the nearest train stations are Fier and Ballsh.

 Highways

 The only major road that is near Patos is the SH73 on the outskirts of the city.
 The SH73 starts at Fier and ends in Poshnje.

 Sports

-The main professional team representing the city is football team Klubi Sportiv Albpetrol Patos.
+The main professional team representing the city is the football team Klubi Sportiv Albpetrol Patos.
 Its sponsor and owner is Albpetrol, and they play at the Alush Noga Stadium, which has a capacity of 4,000 spectators.
 The stadium was renovated in 2013 and 2016.
-They currently compete in the second tier and have one European appearance; against FC Balzers of Liechtenstein in the 1993–94 European Cup Winners' Cup, where they suffered a 3-1 away loss on and a draw at home on the return leg.
+They currently compete in the second tier and have one European appearance; against FC Balzers of Liechtenstein in the 1993–94 European Cup Winners' Cup, where they suffered a 3-1 away loss and a draw at home on the return leg.